yhegab/helloyoussef.net/public/blog/negotiating.md

 This was a fantastic offer, when taking into account cost of living, and the offers that I had in hand!

 <img src="costofliving2.png" width="100%" style="display: block;margin-left: auto;margin-right: auto;">

+### Learnings

+Most companies will not negotiate if you don't have a competing offer.
+Google, for example, only increased its offer when another offer was higher.
+I've heard murmurs that Microsoft sometimes increases offer based on experience.

+In general, it's best not to ask for a specific number.
+This is advice that I've heard from other people and found to be pretty useful in my negotiations.
+When increasing my initial Google Chicago offer, I was aiming for at least 170k; had I told the recruiter that, I am confident I would be taking away a much lower offer today than I actually am.
+Going forward, when negotiating, I'll be continuing to avoid asking for specific figures and just use offers against one another to get the best value, only stating numbers when I've maxed out that route.